rudifa/jsfiddle-downloader/README.md

 **Tests:**

-In the project directory `jsfiddle-downloader` create the symbolic link
+In the project directory `jsfiddle-downloader` run

-`ln -s bin/jsfiddle-downloader.js jsfiddle-downloader`

-and run tests found in `test/test.js` with

 `mocha test [--keep]`

-If you run tests with option `--keep`, the html files downloaded during tests will be preserved for inspection.
+If you run tests with option `--keep`, the temporary directories containing html files downloaded during tests will be preserved for inspection.